soaravant/printerApp/lessons.md

 # Development Lessons & Solutions

+## Recent Fixes (August 2025)

+### Amount Input Spinner Behavior in Debt Reduction (Ξεχρέωση)
+- Problem: Using the up/down arrows on the payment amount field adjusted by cents due to `step="0.01"`.
+Desired behavior was increments of €1 via arrows while still allowing users to type cents manually.
+- Solution: Set `step="1"` on the amount input so arrow keys/spinner move by €1.
+Free typing still accepts decimals (e.g., 12,34).
+- File: `app/admin/page.tsx` (input with id `debt-amount`).

+### Debt Preview Respects Existing Credit and Accumulates New Payments
+- Problem: When a user already had credit (negative `totalDebt`), the Ξεχρέωση preview didn’t include that credit, and entering a new payment appeared to overwrite instead of increase credit.
+- Solution:
+  - Initialize preview state with existing credit when `totalDebt < 0`.
+  - Clamp category debts to non-negative in the preview.
+  - When there is remaining payment after clearing category debts, add it to credit using accumulation (`extraCredit += remainingPayment`) rather than replacing.
+- Impact: The “Σύνολο” shows negative totals correctly on load, and additional income increases the credit (becomes more negative), matching the ledger rules used in the data layer.
+- File: `app/admin/page.tsx` (debt reduction preview calculation block).

 ## Date Initialization Fix for Printing Tab (December 2024)

 ### Set Default Date to Today in Admin Printing Form